Connecting Mentors & Role Models to Students

 of kids grew more interested in science

-Volunteer with BASIS!
+Volunteer with BASIS

 Bay Area Scientists Inspiring Students (BASIS) is a science and engineering volunteer role model program serving public elementary schools in Berkeley, Oakland, Richmond, Emeryville, and Pinole.
-Sign up for an orientation time + date to start volunteering!

-Sign Up Here
+Sign Up for

 What People are Saying